Ice Lakes Basin

 At the moment, no permit is needed to backpack or hike into Ice Lake Basin outside of Silverton.
 Please remember Leave No Trace principles to protect this environment.

 You can drive all the way to the Ice Lake Basin trailhead.
-It’s a dirt road, but very easy and nicely maintained.
+You will have six miles on a dirt road, but very easy and nicely maintained.
+I’ve driven it multiple times in my Prius and had zero issues.

 Can you swim in Ice Lake?